 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 A few weeks ago I did a whole series on Lagom.
-This is the Swedish word for living a life in balance.
+This is the Swedish word for being being zero waste.
+All about living a life in balance.
 Not too little, and not too much, but just enough.
 It means that we are more mindful of what we are using, and encourages us to recycle and be more sustainable.
-So in the long term it saves us money, and perhaps the planet.
-Who doesn’t want to do those?
-So this year, why not have a Merry Lagom Christmas?
+So in the long term it saves us money, and perhaps saves the planet too.
+Who doesn’t want to do that?
+So this year, why not have a more zero waste Christmas?